sravan8888/aws_vpc/README.md

 Best for   | Learning, small projects      | Enterprises, multi-account architecture Cost       | Free                          | IPAM might incur cost (depending on usage level)

+When to Use What?
+Scenario	Recommended CIDR Option
+You are learning or doing personal projects	✅ Manual Input You are managing a single or few VPCs	✅ Manual Input You work in a large enterprise setup	✅ IPAM-allocated CIDR You want centralized IP tracking & automation	✅ IPAM